Fiction and

 Debates

-about the relative importance of literature and science are not new.
-One well-known episode is the ‘Two Cultures’
+the relative importance of literature and science are not new.

 implications for literature and for the humanities more generally.
-One familiar line of argument in these

-debates goes something like this: “Science
+something like this: “Science aims

-aims to give us an account of reality based on objective evidence –
+account of reality based on objective evidence – evidence whose

 demonstration.
 The reality of which

-questionable.
-Literature has no equivalent
+Literature has no equivalent to science’s public

-concede that, at their best, works of literature give us an author’s
+works of literature give us an author’s sincere and carefully observed

 reality perceived by the author: it is necessarily only ‘subjective’.